julianbernauer/powerdiffusion/README.md

 ## How to cite
 Book: Bernauer, Julian and Adrian Vatter (2019).
 Power Diffusion and Democracy: Institutions, Deliberation and Outcomes.
 Cambridge: Cambridge University Press.

-Data: Cite the book, and add: Bernauer, Julian and Adrian Vatter (YEAR): Power Diffusion and Democracy Data Repository, https://github.com/julianbernauer/powerdiffusion, [downloaded on DD.MM.YYYY].
+Data: Cite the book, and add: Bernauer, Julian and Adrian Vatter (YEAR): Power Diffusion and Democracy Data Repository, https://github.com/julianbernauer/powerdiffusion, [downloaded on DD.MM.YYYY] (fill in date).

 ## Guide to the repository
 The repository contains the data and replication code for the estimation of scores of power diffusion in four variants (see Chapter 2 of the book for theory) - proportional, decentral, presidential and direct power diffusion (empirics described in Chapter 3 of the book):